 GPG will automatically pick the signing key you created.
 If you have multiple, it appears to use the most recently created one.

-If you want to use this key globally for every repository on your machine, replace the --local
+If you want to use this key globally for every repository on your machine, replace the --local flag with --global.
+This will place the configuration options in your home directory instead, inside ~/.gitconfig.

 resources